Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 Assuming your are logged in, if you go to the main GitHub iSH page you should see an option near the top of the page to submit a PR based on your newly pushed branch.
 Click that and follow the instructions.

-In particular, be sure that only one commit appears in the Pull request and that only the files that are needed by your change are included.
+As mentioned at the start, be sure that only one commit appears in your Pull request and that only the files that are needed by your change are included.

 Do not delete your PR branch yet.